 - Which strategies worked and didn't work in the past?
 The organization you trust should be able to explain this and if they can't, you should reevaluate your commitment.

-From the beginning, my concerns with the organizers claiming to represent me from a viral Facebook event is not about "personal politics" or "call-out culture" -- As a Black woman, both of these terms support white supremacy and have been created to dodge accountability because conforming to the status quo is much easier and more comfortable than challenging it.
+my concerns with the organizers claiming to represent me from a viral Facebook event is not about "personal politics" or "call-out culture" -- both of these terms support white supremacy and have been created to dodge accountability because conforming to the status quo is much easier and more comfortable than challenging it.

-Despite the cooptation of the historic 1997 Million Woman March by Dr. Phile Chionesu (video below), this is actually quite bigger than the name.
-This is bigger than just recruiting women of color.
+Despite the cooptation of the historic 1997 Million Woman March by Dr. Phile Chionesu (featured below), this is actually quite bigger than the name.
+It's more than recruiting women of color.
 It's about principle and erasure of work that black women already did.
-It's also about organizing from the grassroots with goals, not just beliefs or principles.

-This is why it's so important to give credit where credit is due.
-Black people, especially women, been putting in work.
+This is why it' important to give credit where credit it is due. to Black people, especially black women.
 This is what Dr. Chionesu did and she deserves recognition for her efforts.

 Case in point, the Baltimore Uprising took place in 2015 and there has been little change in our communities, a predominantly Black city.
 Where was Pantsuit Nation for Black women and girls when our city was on fire?
 North Ave still looks the same.
 The officers who were involved in the death of Freddie Gray got off free and the performance activists who came here to take savior-complex selfies for social media are gone.
 Sure, the consent decree was filed in January, but if you know the history, you know we've got a long way to go.